Trisha666/Data-Science-internship-project/Project Summary .md

-Project Title: Email Marketing Trends in India
+Project Title: Trends of Email Marketing in India

 Objective:
 This project aimed to master data analytics and Power BI, with a focus on developing robust analytical capabilities and creating insightful visualizations.